Course Search

 BIO333H5 • Freshwater Ecology

 A functional analysis of freshwater ecosystems, with emphasis on lakes.
-Lectures cover water chemistry; the physical structure of lakes; the different ways that algae, zooplankton, benthic invertebrates, and fish have evolved to succeed in these habitats and interact with one another; and the impact of man on freshwater systems.
-Students must be available to participate in a mandatory weekend field trip to a lake on one of two weekends in late September or early October.
-Students not available for one of those weekends should not register for this course.
-Ancillary fees for this course apply.
+Lectures cover water chemistry; the physical structure of lakes; the different ways that algae, zooplankton, benthic invertebrates, and fish have evolved to succeed in these habitats and interact with one another; and the impact of humans on freshwater systems.
+Students must be available to participate in a 1-day field trip to visit aquatic habitats further from campus on a weekend in either late September or early October.
+Students not available for a 1-day weekend trip should not register for this course.
+Ancillary fees for the course apply.
 Please check the Departmental website for full details.

 Prerequisites: BIO205H5 and CHM110H5 and CHM120H5